usafak/Udacity-Project---US-Bikeshare-Data-Analysis/README.md

 ### Steps

 1. Download relevant information (Done)
-2. Familiarize myself with the data
+2. Familiarize myself with the data (Done)
-3. Pose some questions that can be answered by simple analysis
+3. Pose some questions that can be answered by simple analysis (Done)
-4. Consider what information I will need to do said analysis
+4. Consider what information I will need to do said analysis (Done)
-5. Carry out analysis
+5. Carry out analysis (Done)
 6. Convert ipynb to PDF - nbconvert package

 ### Submission